ValentinHae/DancePlanner/TelegramBot/README.md

 Providing of Project-Interfacce in Events.ts (https://github.com/ValentinHae/DancePlanner/blob/main/TelegramBot/Event.ts)

-Source-Code of the Bot: https://github.com/ValentinHae/DancePlanner/blob/main/TelegramBot/mod.ts
+Source-Code of the Bot: https://github.com/ValentinHae/DancePlanner/blob/main/TelegramBot/bot.ts
 ### Einarbeitung in Deno & Telegram-Bot & Grammy

-### Plannung der Conversationen mit Nutzer und Plannung der Datenspeicherung
+### Plan of Bot-User Conversationen
 	/start --> "Hi, ... you can use the following commands:
 			1. /help
 			2. /createEvent"